arbaz0010/LiveOS/README.md

 This is weird software.
 It boots straight into an LLM.

 There is no Linux userspace hiding underneath.
-Your machine's firmware starts NightRun directly, NightRun copies a quantized model into RAM, draws its own terminal on the framebuffer, and you chat.
+Your machine's firmware starts NightRun directly, LiveOS copies a quantized model into RAM, draws its own terminal on the framebuffer, and you chat.
 No kernel, no browser, no network stack, no host process.
 The machine does exactly one thing.